livecycle/preevy/site/docs/deploy-runtimes/kube-pod.md

 ## Why deploy on Kubernetes?

-If you're a a Kubernetes user, cost and time to provision ephemeral preview environments can be reduced considerably.
+If you're a Kubernetes user, the cost and time to provision ephemeral preview environments can be reduced considerably.

 While preview environments live for the duration of a Pull Request, they will typically only see little bursts of actual usage.
-Kubernetes is a great way to oversubsrcibe compute resources.
+Kubernetes is a great way to oversubscribe compute resources.
 Environments can be configured to require little CPU and memory while idle and waiting for a review.

-Deployments are faster on Kubernetes comparing to your regular cloud provider VMs.
+Deployments are faster on Kubernetes compared to your regular cloud provider VMs.

 ## How?